Computational-Nanotechnology-Lab/Deformation-potential-extraction/README.md

 8) Compute Optical deformation potential
 9) Compute inter-valley deformation potential

-If you are using this method, please cite our work.
-"Thermoelectric transport and the role of different scattering processes in the half-Heusler NbFeSb", Materials Horizons 2025, DOI: 10.1039/D5MH00228A
+If you are using this method, please cite our paper "Thermoelectric transport and the role of different scattering processes in the half-Heusler NbFeSb", Materials Horizons 2025, DOI: 10.1039/D5MH00228A